Images shot with Super-Takumar 28mm f3.5

 So get yourself and them out there to a degree that makes daft little watermarks redundant.

-Found this post on not watermarking your street photography useful?
+Found this post on not watermarking your street photography useful and think others will too?